(A) STUDIO SESSIONS

 Roy Eldridge, Doc Cheatham (tp), Vic Dickenson (tb), Lester Young, Ben Webster, Coleman Hawkins (ts), Gerry Mulligan (bs) Mal Waldron (p) Danny Barker (g) Milt Hinton (b) Osie Johnson (d) Billie Holiday (v)

-57-12-05_0596_TVThis was a TV broadcast show, a magic moment with an slightly different band from the rehearsal session above – and also with a poorer sound quality.
+This was a TV broadcast show, a magic moment with an slightly different band from the rehearsal session above – and also with a poorer sound quality.
 Probably the most touching video from Billie – actually, one of the very few videos known.
 This was also her last session with her beloved friend Prez (Lester Young).
-Billie was probably finishing an interview when the track opens: “there’s two kinds of blues, the happy blues and the sad blues (…) everything that I do sing it’s part of my life…
+Billie was probably finishing an interview when the track opens: “there’s two kinds of blues, the happy blues and the sad blues (…) everything that I do sing it’s part of my life…“

 (LR 193) Fine And Mellow [8’00″] *** all of them are here, live: Ben Webster, Lester Young, Mal Waldron, Gerry Mulligan.
 In the first bridge, Ben Webster solos and Lester gives sequence.
 Billie, in close, has shining eyes and follows the rhythm wiggling her head.
 After the second chorus, it’s Eldridge turn to solo, somewhat nervous, maybe because of the cameras… he shows off a bit… Billie comes back for the final chorus: “treat me right baby…” – Unforgettable, and a rare video register that make us imagine that many sessions we lack images.
 And last, but not least, remember this is a Billie’s own composition.